Organic Hawaii Premium Black Tea

 Origin: Onomea Tea, Hawaii, USA

 Hawaii is perhaps best known for its production of foods like Kona coffee, macadamia nuts, and exotic fruits.
 But one of its largest commodity crops - sugar cane - left the island within the last few decades to be produced more cheaply elsewhere.
 As a result, the USDA stepped in about 15 years ago to encourage the development of replacement crops, including tea.
 The big island in particular has an ideal tea growing environment, possessing volcanic soil of the perfect acidity, plenty of moisture (at least on the east side), and mountainous terrain.
 Just north of Hilo, on a bluff overlooking Onomea Bay, lies the Onomea Tea Farm.
 It is a top contender for one of the most picturesque destinations in the world, where you can stand in their meticulously maintained tea garden and watch whales breaching in the nearby waters.
+Read our blog post about our trip to the Hawaiian tea farms!

 At Arbor Teas, we believe tea should be brewed to suit your personal taste.
 We’re happy to make recommendations to get you started, but don’t hesitate to experiment!
 When brewing your tea, your main considerations are tea quantity, water temperature, and steeping time.
 We recommend black teas to be steeped for 3 to 5 minutes in water heated to a full, rolling boil.
 For the best flavor, use fresh water whenever possible, and avoid overboiling.
 Try not to steep your tea longer than necessary, as you’ll extract undesirable bitterness from the leaves.
 If you want a stronger brew, don’t steep longer, just use more tea.
 And don’t forget to re-steep your tea leaves to get the most out of your leaf!